uhub/awesome-cpp/README.md

 * [mrtazz/plustache](https://github.com/mrtazz/plustache) - {{mustaches}} for C++
 * [Lugdunum3D/Lugdunum](https://github.com/Lugdunum3D/Lugdunum) - [UNMAINTAINED] A modern cross-platform 3D engine built with Vulkan, glTF 2.0 and modern C++14.
 * [harrism/hemi](https://github.com/harrism/hemi) - Simple utilities to enable code reuse and portability between CUDA C/C++ and standard C/C++.
-* [dgpdec/course](https://github.com/dgpdec/course) - Source code for the applications presented in the course "Geometry Processing with Discrete Exterior Calculus"
 * [wangkuiyi/mapreduce-lite](https://github.com/wangkuiyi/mapreduce-lite) - A C++ implementaton of MapReduce without distributed filesystem
 * [r-lyeh-archived/tracey](https://github.com/r-lyeh-archived/tracey) - :squirrel: Tracey is a lightweight and simple C++ memory leak finder with no dependencies.
 * [Limeoats/cavestory-development](https://github.com/Limeoats/cavestory-development) - All of the source code from my Remaking Cavestory in C++ youtube series can be found in this repository.